All Four One title card, the four brushing their teeth at a mirror

 Search Party

-A friend group in over their heads, funny and a little unhinged.
+A toxic friend group in over their heads.

 Broad City poster